Maison Cupcake

 • Classes and Events

-Who’s ready for chocolate detox?
+Who’s ready for a chocolate detox drink?
 On days when you are determined to be a good girl, indulge in my favourite Shrink Mummy Shake.
 I can guarantee that it will fill you up until lunchtime and it’s even got cocoa in it.
 Ka-pow!

 shrink-mummy-shake-pinterest